-Old-age pension (social insurance): The retirement age for a full pension ranges from age 62 (men) with at least 462 months of contributions and age 60 (women) with at least 450 months of contributions to age 65 (men and women) with at least 300 months of contributions.
+Old-age pension (social insurance): The normal retirement age is 65 years with at least 300 months of contributions.
+The retirement age may be reduced with additional months of contributions to as low as age 61 years and 11 months (men) with at least 462 months of contributions and age 59 years and 11 months (women) with at least 450 months of contributions.